Semtech expects lower demand from smartphone makers, shares fall

 The weakness would continue through most of the second half, Maheswaran said.

 Semtech makes power management chips for mobile phones, notebook computers and computer peripherals.
-Its customers include Apple Inc (AAPL.O) Samsung Electronics Co Ltd (005930.KS) and ZTE Corp (000063.SZ) and Huawei Technologies Co Ltd [HWT.UL].
+Its customers include Apple Inc Samsung Electronics Co Ltd and ZTE Corp and Huawei Technologies Co Ltd.

 The company reported second-quarter revenue of $165 million, in line with analysts' forecast.